AG-Solutions-Bangalore/heylands-crm/README.md

 REACT_APP_AUTH_TOKEN=your_auth_token
 ```

-## Usage
+## 🧭 How to Use

-- Login to access the dashboard.
+🔓 Login to access your secure dashboard

-- Navigate to the invoices section to create and manage invoices.
+📋 Navigate to the Invoices tab to manage invoice data

-- Go to the contracts section to add new contracts.
+📝 Use the Contracts tab to handle client agreements

-- Download invoices as PDF files for record-keeping.
+📥 Download your records as PDFs with one click

 ## Technologies Used